andyjagoe/minted-ai-image-playground/README.md

 ### `/api/inpaint/stability-ai`
 Replaces a selected area with AI-generated content using Stability AI's API.

+### `/api/outpaint`
+Extends an image in any direction with AI-generated content using Stability AI's API.

 ### `/api/auto-enhance/gemini-2.0`
 Automatically enhances image quality and colors using Google's Gemini 2.0 API.